M'Liss (1918 film)

-M'Liss is a 1918 American silent comedy drama film directed by Marshall Neilan, written by Frances Marion and based on a Bret Harte story.
+M'Liss is a 1918 American silent comedy drama film directed by Marshall Neilan, written by Frances Marion and based on the 1863 novella M’liss: An Idyll of Red Mountain by Bret Harte.
 The film was made previously in 1915 and was remade again in 1922 as The Girl Who Ran Wild, starring Gladys Walton.
 Another same-titled remake was released in 1936, starring Anne Shirley.

 Plot

 The film takes place in the mining town of Red Gulch in the High Sierra.
-M'Liss (Mary Pickford) is one of the inhabitants whose father "Bummer" (Theodore Roberts) lost his fortune in the gold mines.
+M'Liss is one of the inhabitants whose father "Bummer" lost his fortune in the gold mines.
 Now his only investment, which pays a dividend, is his chicken Hildegarde.
 M'Liss regards herself as a crook and robs Yuba Bill's stage coach.
 Yuba, however, is fascinated by the young lady and does not mind.
 M'Liss is the only person in Bummer's life as his brother Jonathan, a wealthy pioneer, lives in San Francisco.
 One day, Jonathan turns his face toward the Sunset Trail.
-Clara Peterson (Winifred Greenwood) has been his nurse for over three years and her brother Jim (Val Paul) finds out they will receive $500 each for their services after his death.
+Clara Peterson has been his nurse for over three years and her brother Jim finds out they will receive $500 each for their services after his death.
 He is outraged they will get only that small amount of money.